 - Remember that you’re a team.
 No matter what, you have to be with each other and be a team together.
 You have to ensure that you are looking to each other for advice, for comfort, even the bad conversations you have to have sometimes.
 You shouldn’t be looking elsewhere to discuss your marriage unless it’s with a registered counselor or your priest.
 If you have a problem with your spouse, discuss it and learn to communicate as grown-ups.
 You are a team so you have to act that way.

 - Get to know each other’s love languages and use them.
-There are five love languages and if you haven’t read about these you need to start doing some research.
-One of you may have the love language of physical touch where the other one may have the love language of acts of service, but no matter what the love languages are you need to be able to honor them.
+There are five love languages and if you haven’t read about them you need to start doing some research.
+One of you may have the love language of physical touch whereas the other one may have the love language of acts of service, but no matter what the love languages are you need to be able to honor them.
 If you can do this, you will be able to respect each other as partners because you are making an effort for each other.

 - Don’t forget intimacy.
 Intimacy in a marriage is not just about making love.
 It’s being able to hold each other while watching TV, or holding hands.
-Or checking that your spouse has had their dinner for the evening because you care whether or not they have eaten.
+Or check that your spouse has had their dinner for the evening because you care whether or not they have eaten.
 Intimate things like this will bring you together as a couple and make you more than just friends.
 Friendship is important in a marriage, but intimacy is what laces you together as husband and wife.

 - Remember to serve each other.
 For your marriage to be healthy, you have to do things for each other without being asked, and without using them as a weapon.
 If you need your partner to help you clean more in the house, then ask them to pull their weight and watch them stand up for you and be there for you.
 That’s the measure of a good marriage.